-No o.
-Gap in controls and/or assurance Action Required Exec Lead Due Date Progress Update BRAG 1 Health Equity strategy is not yet developed Draft a Health Equity Strategy for Board/Integrated Care Partnership (ICP)/ICS approval Executive Director of Integrated Care January 2023 Strategy is currently in its development stage.
-An outline of the proposed strategy was presented at the Health Equity Alliance meeting in September, with consensus G
+1 No. Gap in controls and/or assurance Action Required Exec Lead Due Date Progress Update 1 1 Health Equity strategy is not yet developed Draft a Health Equity Strategy for Board/Integrated Care Executive Director of January 2023 Strategy is currently Partnership (ICP)/ICS approval Integrated Care An outline of the pro Health Equity Allian ctor of Integrated Care, Partnerships and Resilience y Committee of the controls and action plans in place (e.g. regular risk gs or Risk Meetings etc.)